scottmac-dev/CryptoLottery/README.md

 - npm run dev to start app in browser
 - Enjoy :)

-* Application is on the Sepolia ETH test net and does not use real ETH currency
+Note: Application is on the Sepolia ETH test net and does not use real ETH currency